Fenkey/irma/README.md

 $ make config
 ```

-Here I assume that you have installed the relevant libraries on `$HOME/local/`, so the configuration process will be roughly as follows:
+Here I assume that you have installed the relevant libraries on `$HOME/local/` (You might type the corrent path according to your actual situation), so the configuration process will be roughly as follows:

 ```bash
 ########################################